-Each mealtime they can then take it in turns to swipe the items that are used up and add them to the shopping list of your items to buy the following week.
+Each mealtime they can then take turns to swipe the items that are used up and add them to the shopping list of your items to buy the following week.

 They can also help in the supermarket by being custodians of the list and ticking items off as you add them to your basket.

 The food waste fight really is one for the whole family.
 If we start young children being aware of the issues and building healthy food habits, it can only be a good thing for their future.

 Ask your kids to come up with their own ideas on how they can waste less food.
 Start now.
 Make the most of the holidays.